skip-mev/block-sdk/tests/app/README.md

 ## Building the Test App

-There are four critical steps to building a test app that uses the Block SDK:
+There are fix critical steps to building a test app that uses the Block SDK:

 1. Set up the signer extractor.
 2. Create the lane configurations for each individual lane i.e. `LaneConfig`.
 3. Configure the match handlers for each lane i.e. `MatchHandler`.
-4. Creating the `LanedMempool` object.
+4. Creating the Block SDK mempool i.e. `LanedMempool`.
 5. Setting the antehandlers - used for transaction validation - for each lane.
-6. Setting the proposal handlers - used for transaction execution - for the application to utilize the Block SDK's Prepare and Process Proposal handlers.
+6. Setting the proposal handlers - used for block creation and verification - for the application to utilize the Block SDK's Prepare and Process Proposal handlers.

-### Signer Extractor
+### 1. Signer Extractor

 The signer extractor is responsible for extracting signers and relevant information about who is signing the transaction.
 We recommend using the default implementation provided by the Block SDK.